ma-ha/rest-web-ui/html/modules/pong-easyform/README.md

 ### Field specification Conventions
 In the original form plug in, you specify everything in a propper JSON hierarchy.
 To make this easier, we now offer to use a naming convention.
-We use "_" to put all information in one string in the following ways:
+We use "|" (pipe symbol) to put all information in one string in the following ways:
 * c*X*_*fieldname*
 ** for text fields
 ** or if *fieldname* (to lowercase) is a type, like password, separator or email